 While predominantly focused on consumer use cases, Skype also provides options tailored towards business needs like scheduling meetings and integrating with Office apps.

-Key Differences Between Discord and Skype
+#How Do Discord and Skype Differ?

 Here’s a quick look at some of the main ways Discord and Skype differ: